AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/updating-language-copy.md

 thumbnail: 36683.jpg
 ---

-# Updating Language Copy with Launches {#update-language-copy-launch}
+# Updating a Language Copy with Launches {#update-language-copy-launch}

 Learn how to update, review, and approve changes in a Language Copy with the help of Launches.